 Use only HIPAA-compliant codes to indicate reduction, coinsurance, copay, etc. If the codes you receive from the TPL carrier are not HIPAA-compliant, refer to the HIPAA Code Lists on the WPC website.

-If you submit TPL information at the header/claim level or at the header/claim and service/line level, MHCP will prorate all submitted lines, which may result in lower payment.
+Submit TPL adjustment information at the header/claim level or service/line level on the claim.
+Do not submit adjustment information at both levels.
+If you submit TPL adjustment information at the header/claim level, MHCP will prorate all paid lines on the claim, which may result in lower payment.

 The following claim transactions and provider types must submit TPL information at the header/claim level using MN–ITS or Batch submission to receive appropriate reimbursement: